The Evolution of Web Content Management (WCM) to Digital Experience Platform (DXP)

 Is web content management gone for good?
 Or has it simply evolved into a new model?
 Gartner retired the Magic Quadrant for Web Content Management (WCM) in 2020.
 We believe the decision was driven by the notion that the WCM market has reached maturity and the world is now moving toward a broader range of digital experience capabilities that offer the flexibility to deliver omnichannel experiences bundled into digital experience platforms (DXPs).
-As Gartner notes, “WCM functionality now constitutes a subset of DXP.” -Gartner, June 2020
+As Gartner notes, “WCM functionality now constitutes a subset of DXP.”

 While the WCM label itself may be obsolete, content management is still the foundation of every digital experience.
 At Acquia, we’ve been on the forefront of this evolution as a long-time Leader in WCM and now a 2021 Gartner Magic Quadrant Leader for DXPs.
 The new challenge for enterprises is how to unify both content management and customer data management to deliver the experiences customers want across a rapidly changing digital ecosystem.
 Web content management was born out of customization and understanding the need for technology to adapt and evolve to fit any need as it appears.
-This philosophy of innovation still holds true over 30 years later.
+This philosophy of innovation still holds true 30+ years later.
 As enterprises look forward to the future of digital customer experiences, they need an open digital experience platform that can adapt to meet any unexpected disruption.

 1. The First Wave: Rise of the Open Web and IT-Powered Functionality